 Florence emergency electrician says the electrical problem could be:

-A ground fault circuit interrupter outlet or GFCI is a special outlet that automatically shuts off the flow of electricity when it detects a sudden change in the flow of electricity in the circuit.
-These outlets are required to be placed in areas near the sink or a water source such as bathrooms, kitchen, and yard.
+Ground fault circuit interrupter outlet, or GFCI, is a special outlet that shuts off electricity flow when it senses an abrupt change in the flow.
+These outlets should be located near the sink or water source, such as in bathrooms, kitchens, and yards.

-When a single circuit breaker trips, it will cause the outlet that is connected to it to stop working.
-If an outlet stops working and it is not near any GFCI outlets, check your circuit breaker and look for any breakers that have shut off.
-This would be any breaker with the knob flipped to the other side or somewhere in the middle.
+A trip of a single circuit breaker can cause an outlet to stop functioning.
+If the outlet isn’t working, but it is not in close proximity to any GFCI outlets then check your circuit breaker for any faulty breakers.
+This could be any breaker that has the knob turned to the opposite side or in the middle.